anahitasocial/anahita/docs/settings.md

 Here are the options on the Site Settings view:

 1. **About:** has basic information about your Anahita installation such as creators and software version.
-1. **System:** system settings such as site name, database, and mail configurations happen here.
 1. **Apps:** configure Anahita apps for the entire site.
 1. **Assignments:** configure which actors (People, Groups, etc.) can use what apps (Topics, Photos, etc.)
 1. **Plugins:** configure Anahita plugins for the entire site.
-1. **Templates:** configure Anahita templates.
-That is only if they are configurable.

 ### Notifications